MCT-master/mct-master.github.io/_posts/2019-02-11-MonoSynth.md

 It is very helpful to have your peers and teachers looking over the code and teach you some debugging tricks.
 For late night work, google is your friend.
 Googeling everything will in many cases give you an asnwer, because someone else has probably experienced a similar issue before.
 Finding the right keyword, and knowing what to google is still an issue that is left to oneself.

 Routing the keys was actually the easiest and most pleasurable thing to do.
-I am not really a huge fan of repeating tasks, but here, it porvided me with a sense of progress and independency which was very motivating.
+I am not really a huge fan of repeating tasks, but here, it provided me with a sense of progress and independency which was very motivating.

 ### Timeline